The Architect of Soulful Stories

 Who I Am Today

-Allah has guided me through three realms:
+Allah has guided me through

 education, social humanity, and storytelling,